 At Allerton Cat Rescue for over forty years, Brenda has given part of her home over to Cats who are in need of loving homes after abandonments, tragedies and a history of stray living.
+Allerton Cat Rescue has also been called Bradford Cat rescue and Prune Park Cat Rescue in the past

 Brenda rescued her first cat at the age of 7 and for over forty years Brenda has given part of her home over to cats/kittens that are in need of loving homes.
 This is after abandonments, tragedies or a history of stray living.
 She runs a non-profit shelter which exists entirely because of volunteers, fundraising, donations of food, bedding, items for our charity shop, car boot sales, tombola’s and monetary donations.